Plug Socket Replacement and Installation Cost

 Several factors can affect the total cost of replacing or installing a plug socket.
 Understanding these can help you plan your budget and compare quotes more effectively.

-- Additional wiring.
-Installing a socket in a new location requires additional wiring, and the cost will rise the further the new socket is from the existing circuit.
-Damaged wiring uncovered during the job will also add to the total.
+- Additional wiring — Installing a socket in a new location requires additional wiring, and the cost will rise the further the new socket is from the existing circuit.
+In older properties, damaged or outdated wiring uncovered during the job — sometimes requiring a partial or full rewire — will also add to the total.

 The single wall socket behind my washer is cracked so they won't plug my washer into it, how much would it cost to replace/fix?